ReadingTheDocumentation/DecodeThis/README.md

 ### Road Map

 - Test Suite: as mentioned above, I need to finish out the test suite.
 I also need to do more research about creating tests as I develop.
-- Dark Mode: There is a way to do Bulma in DarkMode, but it requires Sass.
-Unfortunately, I haven't found a CDN for Node Sass, so I'm not sure when this will come, but I'm about to start learning Node, so hopefully soon.
 - Streaks: I want a way to share how many quotes you've decoded, and you can see a streak.
 However, my skills aren't there yet.
 - Daily: I'd also like everyone to get the exact quote, much like everyone gets the same word on Wordle